Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: Existence and uniqueness

-\section{Existence and Uniqueness}
+\section{Existence and uniqueness}

-Let us now state the main existence and uniqueness result for the variational formulation \eqref{vf:H1VarForm}. \begin{theorem} Let the assumptions \ref{A:Assumptions_all} hold true.
+Let us now state the main existence and uniqueness result for the variational formulation \eqref{vf:H1VarForm}. \begin{thm} Let the Assumption~\ref{A:Assumptions_all} hold true.
 Then there exists a unique solution of the variational formulation:\\ Find $ \vec A\in H^{\cu;1}_{0;}(Q) $ with $\vec A(0,.)=\vec \phi$, such that

 for all $\vec v\in H^{\cu;1}_{0;.,0}(Q) $. \\ If additionally $\vec j_a\in L^2(Q;\R^d)$ then there exist positive constants $c_\phi$, $c_\phi^c$, $c_\psi$, and $c_f$ such that